shtoshni/ACL-2020-Notes/Papers/Stolen Probability: A Structural Weakness of Neural Language Models.md

 * Impossible for NLM to assign a high probability to infrequent words.
 * Commentary:
     * Super cool work and very easy to understand.
     * How would other distance metrics do?
+Euclidean doesn't do that well.
+    * Chiang: Normalizing the token embedding norms is one way.